-Mainline and facility construction is planned to begin spring 2021 with the in-service date scheduled for fourth quarter 2022.
+Mainline and facility construction is planned to begin Year One and will continue through Year Two, with the in-service date scheduled for early in Year Three.
 Restoration of construction disturbance in each given area is expected to begin once construction is completed in that area; restoration will be completed by the end of the winter season when forest, wetland, and riparian plantings will be installed.
 Depending on site-specific conditions, it may be necessary to continue restoration through the spring.
-Timber clearing in areas of northern spotted owl ("NSO") and marbled murrelet ("MAMU") will be conducted outside the critical breeding seasons.
+Timber clearing in areas of northern spotted owl ("NSO") and marbled murrelet ("MAMU") will be conducted outside the critical breeding seasons1.
 Construction activities are scheduled to take advantage of the drier periods of the year to minimize winter construction and to reduce potential environmental impacts and construction safety risks.
 Attachment E to the ECRP provides the winterization measures that PCGP will implement in areas where final restoration has not been completed and which will occur in the spring to ensure disturbed areas are stabilized and erosion and potential sedimentation are minimized.

-PCGP plans to conduct forest clearing starting fourth quarter 2020 prior to mainline construction, to minimize overall work space and TEWA requirements.
+PCGP plans to conduct forest clearing starting in Year One prior to mainline construction, to minimize overall work space and TEWA requirements.
+Forest clearing will likely continue in Year Two as necessary.
 TEWA requirements have been minimized by proposing a two-year construction window because the same work areas used to stage right-of-way logging timber clearing activities and provide log storage and decking space would then be utilized for pipeline construction activities.
 Logging concurrently with pipeline construction would require additional space to work safely and efficiently, and potential clearing delays could force construction activities into the winter rainy season, increasing the potential for erosion and safety hazards.
-Therefore, scheduling clearing and mainline pipeline construction activities over a two-year period will minimize winter construction requirements resulting from seasonal and biological construction windows.
+Therefore, scheduling clearing and mainline pipeline construction activities over a two-year period is expected to minimize winter construction requirements resulting from seasonal and biological construction windows.
 The detailed schedule for clearing activities will include areas of known seasonal restrictions along the route.
-Temporary erosion control and stabilization measures will be installed where necessary in areas of disturbance.
-These measures will be maintained throughout construction until the Pipeline is in-service and disturbed areas are stable.
-Dividing construction into two years is a BMP that will minimize the area required for construction and winter/rainy season (i.e., November 1 to April 30) construction, which will significantly reduce impacts.
+Temporary erosion control and stabilization measures will be installed in areas of disturbance with erosion potential.
+These measures will be maintained throughout construction until the Pipeline is in-service, permanent erosion control and restoration measures are in place and effective, and disturbed areas are stable.
+Dividing construction into two years is a BMP that will minimize the area required for construction and winter/rainy season (i.e., November 1 to May 30) construction, which will significantly reduce impacts.

-&lt;sup>1 Timber clearing in areas of active NSO sites would occur between 10/1 and 2/28 and in areas of known MAMU between 9/16 and 3/31.
+1 Timber clearing in areas of active NSO sites would occur between 10/1 and 2/28 and in areas of known MAMU between 9/16 and 3/31.